 What better band out there to represent our town and state than Mount Moriah?
 I fell in love with this band’s creative output on first listen.
-An honorable friend gifted me, Mount Moriah’s first Merge release, Miracle Temple.
+An honorable friend gifted me, Mount Moriah’s first Merge Media release, Miracle Temple.
 The perfect accompaniment for a slow drive to the beach cd if ever there was one.

 Those merry few who caught the cut short, back to back, rained out concerts at Sarah Duke Gardens outdoor music series this past summer may remember this great track, Calavander.
 A brilliant resonant reference to the Carteret County line in this song conjures up so many joyful beach visits for the Durham Cool team.